-In the absence of an agreement to the contrary, the Libraries reserve the right to decline, exchange or otherwise dispose of any donated materials.
-Gifts may be used or displayed in public or staff areas, stored, transferred to another unit within the University, sold, discarded or donated to another institution, organization or individual in accordance with Arkansas and University rules, guidelines and laws.
+If we determine we can accept your donated materials, once donated, the materials become the property of the University Libraries.
+Donated materials may be used or displayed in public or staff areas, put in storage, transferred to another unit within the university, sold, discarded, or donated to another institution, organization, or individual in accordance with Arkansas and university rules, guidelines, and laws.

-Although exceptions may be made for special circumstances, materials that fall outside of our collecting policy generally include:
+Although exceptions may be made for special circumstances, we usually do not accept: